-The only significant difference between Budgeted and Estimated Actual expenditures was in action 2.2, and that was due to the inability to get as many substitute teachers as were needed to complete the planned classroom observations.
+There were no significant difference between Budgeted and Estimated Actual expenditures in the actions for Goal 2.
+Action 2.2 showed the greatest discrepancy, and that was due to the inability to get as many substitute teachers as were needed to complete the planned classroom observations.